May 31st

 Commentary:

-Beauty is only skin deep and has little importance, just like one's lineage or family background.
+Beauty is only skin deep and has little importance, so is one's lineage or family background.
 The beauty (or the lack of it) is God-given.
-And one's lineage is also God-given - this is destiny at work!
+And one's lineage is also God-given—this is destiny at work!
 When those aspects are beyond one's control, how can he expect to reap benefits based on them?!

 A man becomes great by deeds, not birth.
-A good deed is never lost!
+Good deeds are never lost!
+Neither fire nor wind, neither death nor birth can erase them.

 pada vigrahaH: